prideout/nile/README.md

 # INFINITE ISLAND

-    marchSegment, marched in from the top-right
+    Slow and Crashy with size = 3840
+        Debug crash with debug mode

+    Test your resampling code by minifying

+    Window is 960x540
-    Window is 960x540, Viewport is 960x960 BaseTile (L_f32) and CurrentTile (L_f32) are both 3840x3840.
+    Viewport is 960x960
+    BaseTile (L_f32) and CurrentTile (L_f32) are both 3840x3840.
     Initial Viewport is 0.375,0.375 through 0.625, 0.625

     see notes later in this file